What Are the Symptoms of Autism?

 Autism spectrum disorders (ASD) are characterized by social-interaction difficulties, communication challenges and a tendency to engage in repetitive behaviors.
 However, symptoms and their severity vary widely across these three core areas.
 Taken together, they may result in relatively mild challenges for someone on the high functioning end of the autism spectrum.
 For others, symptoms may be more severe, as when repetitive behaviors and lack of spoken language interfere with everyday life.

-As illustrated by the graph on the left, the basic symptoms of autism are often accompanied other medical conditions and challenges.
+As illustrated by the graph below, the basic symptoms of autism are often accompanied by other medical conditions and challenges.
 These, too, can vary widely in severity.

 While autism is usually a life-long condition, all children and adults benefit from interventions, or therapies, that can reduce symptoms and increase skills and abilities.
 Although it is best to begin intervention as soon as possible, the benefits of therapy can continue throughout life.